chocobuckle/react-progressive-web-app/README.md

 # Progressive Web App (React)
 ## [LIVE DEMO](https://react-pwa-70b78.firebaseapp.com/)

 A simple demonstration of a Progressive Web App built with React, built while studying the 'Progressive Web Applications with React Jumpstart' course from Udemy.
-Although the UI leaves much to be desired, the fuctionality of the app showcases many new technologies that can be leveraged to enable a web application to look and behave more like a native app, and so hopfully increase user engagement.
+Although the UI leaves much to be desired, the functionality of the app showcases many new technologies that can be leveraged to enable a web application to look and behave more like a native app, and so hopefully increase user engagement.
 The app demonstrates 'add to home screen' functionality, offline loading, offline/online pop-up notifications, local storage, a splash screen, full screen browsing, and a custom app icon.

 Please note: the UI of this app isn't responsive on mobile, or at least I haven't had a chance to make it so yet - but in this case, how the app looks is besides the point.
 I'm more interested in its underlying tecnologies.
 I believe within 3 years nobody's going to be writing apps in Swift, Java, Objective C, or even React Native.
 We'll all be writing progressive web apps!
 I'm pretty eager to learn the most I can about them.